0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

 A paralegal opens a 20-page lease agreement in Word.
 Somewhere in there are {tenant_name}, {lease_start_date}, {monthly_rent}, and maybe 40 other placeholders.
 They all look like regular text.
 Nothing distinguishes {landlord_address} from the boilerplate around it.

-For a one-page letter, this is fine.
-For a 30-page commercial lease with nested line items, conditional clauses, and variables in headers and footers, it's a real problem.
-Paralegals and legal ops teams end up Ctrl+F-ing through documents looking for curly braces, manually cross-referencing variable names against a spreadsheet.
+For a one-page letter, manual review is usually enough.
+For a commercial lease with nested line items, conditional clauses, and variables in headers and footers, reviewers need a list of all tags and where they appear.

-The template plugin solves this by making every tag visible: highlighted inline, color-coded by type, with an annotation panel that shows the full template structure at a glance.
+The template plugin makes tags visible: highlighted inline, color-coded by type, with an annotation panel that lists the template structure.

 What it does